At Logan House, we believe that with the right care and support, people can change their lives

 How long is the program?

-The live-in program is offered over six to 12 weeks and is only part of a more extensive treatment program that could extend over many months, depending on a person’s need and circumstances.
-As part of a package, you can access:
+The live-in program is offered over six to 12 weeks, with length of stay dependent upon a person’s need and circumstances.
+As part of a package of treatment, you can access:

 - transitional accommodation

 As soon as you make contact with us, you will be able to access support, as you can see one of our counsellors in the community.
 This free counselling can help you prepare for entering our live-in program.

 You will be welcomed and settled in, before meeting your treatment facilitator who is honoured to work with you and guide you through the program.
 With patience and curiosity, your facilitator will seek to understand your needs and treatment goals and work with you to tailor a plan to help get your life back in line with your potential.

 We believe in delivering a program of respect that you can feel proud to be part of.
 Our care is holistic, tailored to individual needs and education-based.
 The program takes a harm-minimisation approach and applies a community environment of learning and support as well as individual counselling.
 Residents are required to remain drug-free throughout and will be provided with support to quit smoking.
 Research shows that people who give up smoking do better overall in their recovery.

 Completing a drug and alcohol residential program is an achievement but only one step on a longer journey.
 Following that, we will work with you to support the steps needed to achieve independent living in the community.
 This may require a short stay in our transitional accommodation.
 You can also access free, ongoing counselling in the community.
 Support doesn’t stop when you leave Logan House, with transitional and community teams in place to provide ongoing aftercare.

 Our friendly and professional team has a wide range of life experience and qualifications and is made up of psychologists, psychiatrists, social workers, counsellors and an on-site nurse.
 We can help you access Centrelink and other government, professional and medical services if required.